jphill1314/Formula_Schedule/README.txt

 *top list time is next/current race
 *bigger box, shows start time of race

+*basic functionality is in
+*need to make it look good
+	*track map?
+	*country's flag?
+	*pictures from the track?
+	*show weather -> could add a link to a weather prediction thing

 Extra Ideas
 *Notifications for starts of events
 *get events from web / not hardcoded
-*show weather -> could add a link to a weather prediction thing *track map / pictures